 There is no evidence reishi mushrooms cause intoxication or a legal high.
 See the kratom review.

-13 Can Reishi Rid The Body Of Candida?
+13 Can It Rid The Body Of Candida?

-It looks like no studies have looked at ganoderma and candida.
+No studies have looked at ganoderma and candida yeast overgrowth.

 14 Can Reishi Mushrooms Grow Hair?

 Ganoderma seems to inhibit the enzyme 5α-reductase which is involved in turning testosterone in the DHT.
 This enzyme also plays a role in polycystic ovary syndrome (PCOS).
-That said, there seems to be no conclusive proof taking reishi mushroom supplements can reverse PCOS.
+That said, is no conclusive proof taking reishi mushroom supplements can reverse PCOS.

 It might be especially if you are concerned with pesticides.
-Studies however don't compare organic vs. non organic mushrooms.
-None of the human studies specially said they used organic reshi.
+Studies, however, don't compare organic vs. non-organic mushrooms.
+None of the human studies specifically said they used organic reishi.
 So, I think this is an individual decision.

 There is a lack of evidence for Ganoderma lucidum reversing thyroid disease.
 No investigations seem to have looked at its effect on thyroid function or TSH levels or thyroid auto-antibodies.
 So I can't say either way.
 See the black seed oil review.

 There are many autoimmune diseases.
+Hypothyroidism, diabetes, and arthritis are just a few of them.
 While there is some evidence for rheumatoid arthritis, for other issues, the answer is less clear.

-It does not seem to raise estrogen or testosterone levels.
-It might reduce some other hormones but its really hard to know for sure because of the lack of human research.
+This mushroom does not seem to raise either estrogen or testosterone levels.
+It might reduce some other hormones but it's really hard to know for sure because of the lack of human research.

-Some people online say it does but the research is less clear.
+in some online testimonials, people say this mushroom helps them power through the day but the research is less clear.
 One study did find reishi improved fatigue in women with breast cancer.
 That's interesting but there is still room for more research.